Office Rookies Who Ask for the World

 I have read dozens of books on changing careers.
 It began years ago when I was still working in the corporate world and was looking to change my own career, and I’ve continued to keep up with the latest career change resources, now that I help others with this same life changing decision.
 Not every career change book hits a home run, but I do have a short list of books that I always recommend to clients who are searching for the right career.
 I’ve used the exercises in these books myself and I have seen the positive results from clients who have used them, too.

 One of the titles on my short list is, “I Don’t Know What I Want, But I Know It’s Not This,” by Julie Jansen.
-First published in 2003, it’s about to be re-released [on March 1, 2016] in a third edition that has been revised and expanded.
+First published in 2003, it was re-released in 2016 in a third edition that was revised and expanded.
 The title says it all.
 It’s a plea I often hear from new clients who are stuck in a career they’ve long since outgrown.
 When you are unhappy with where you are now, the process of finding the right work can seem overwhelming.
 “I Don’t Know What I Want…” guides you through the process of how to match your top strengths, values and preferences with the right career for you.

 “I Don’t Know What I Want…” is a hands-on workbook, filled with a variety of career assessments and personality quizzes.
 It’s also a guide for navigating every stage of your career, offering a step-by-step program to help you find the right job and implement a positive career change.
 The process of going through the exercises is very introspective and will give you a greater understanding of who you are and what you want from a profession.
 And of course, working with a coach can help you decipher your results and translate them into a new career direction, with a solid plan for how to get there. is one of very few career change books that I recommend over and over again to clients.
 If you are considering a career change or have been out of the job search process for awhile, you’ll find valuable tips, assessments, and case studies to guide you.